SinisterSpatula/Gpi/README.md

 # Gpi scripts

+These xboxdrv controller scripts greatly enhance the capabilities of your Gpi Case.
+They can provide many virtual buttons using a button as a modifier.
+(In effect, it can turn the six button control scheme into a 12 button one!)

-# To migrate to the new framework
+# To migrate to the new framework or to install the scripts for the first time:

-## Update the menu
+## Update/install the menu

 ```shell
 cd && cd RetroPie/retropiemenu && wget -O control_updater_menu.sh  https://raw.githubusercontent.com/SinisterSpatula/Gpi/master/control_updater_menu.sh && sudo chmod 775 control_updater_menu.sh